 Setting up DNS configurations, websites and databases are quite tedious tasks.
 It’s not something you would love doing again and again.
 Further, if you change the host in the future, migrating websites needs considerable time and effort unless your new host is offering you this facility.

 If you renew the same plan or upgrade with the same host, you won’t face those future hurdles.
-So it’s wise to inspect renewal price as well as checking other plans.
+So it’s wise to inspect renewal prices as well as checking other plans.

 4. Know Hardware Configuration